hubbleprotocol/hubble-common/README.md

 We use [lernajs](https://lerna.js.org/) for monorepo package management and publishing.
 Versioning and publishing is done automatically (detects changes if any) by Lerna.

-Currently, deployment is done automatically by GitHub Action.
-Everything that gets pushed to `master` branch will be automatically checked for changes and deployed (if needed).
+Currently, deployment is done manually by using a GitHub Action called [Release NPM packages](./.github/.workflows/release_packages.yml).
+You can only deploy from the `master` branch and can either specify a specific new version number or increase it by specifying `patch` (default), `minor` or `major` to the action input.

 ## Contributing